Father Heart of God,

 and preach the gospel, and more specific outreach preparation for the particular

 country to be visited on outreach.
-We also discussed the inevitable tendency
+They also discussed the inevitable tendency

-to drift from an evangelistic focus on our outreaches to activities such as
+to drift from an evangelistic focus on their outreaches to activities such as

-prayer, spiritual warfare, mercy ministries, serving churches, etc. We concluded that
+prayer, spiritual warfare, mercy ministries, serving churches, etc.

-although these functions are also biblical mandates, they are not intended by God to be
+functions are also biblical mandates, they are not intended by God to be

-substitutes for evangelism, but supplements to reinforce our
+substitutes for evangelism, but supplements to reinforce our evangelism.

 A Taste for Bad